revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-37. Tell me the ways through which we can search for a "string" pattern in SQL?
+37. Tell me about the ways through which we can search for a "string" pattern in SQL?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > To search "string" pattern, we can use the `like` operator with `where` class.
-> - To search only for fixed number of characters we can use '_' with like.
-For example, we have to find name of those students having 4 characters only. for that use four underscore.
+> - To search only for a fixed number of characters we can use '_' with like.
+For example, we have to find the name of those students having 4 characters only. for that use four underscores.
 ```sql
 select name from student where name like '____';
 ```